vanessly/league-of-legends-analysis/README.md

 ### Feature Engineering

-We created three new features based on our prior knowledge of League of Legends and how different roles contribute to team success.
+We created three new features based on the successes and pitfalls of our baseline model, and our prior knowledge of League of Legends and how different roles contribute to team success.

 - **KDA (Kills/Death/Assists ratio)**: Reflects individual combat performance.
 Carry roles, such as Bottom and Mid, are expected to have relatively high KDAs due to their roles as primary damage dealers.
 In contrast, Support players often accumulate more assists and fewer kills, while Junglers may have moderate kills but also take more risks early-game, leading to lower KDAs on average.
-This makes KDA a useful feature for separating carry roles (Bot/Mid) from more supportive roles (Support/Jungle).
+  - This makes KDA a useful feature for separating carry roles (Bot/Mid) from more supportive roles (Support/Jungle).
   - In our baseline model, we used the individual components `Kills`, `Deaths`, and `Assists` as separate features.
 We decided to incorporate `KDA` instead of these individual components, since treating these components as independent may leading to redundancy and potential overfitting.
+We wanted to make our model as streamlined and reduce noise as much as possible.
 - **Participation**: Reflects a player’s kill participation rate, calculated as the proportion of kills and assists divided by the total number of team kills.
-Since Junglers and Supports tend to roam and participate in more fights, we expect higher participation values from them.
+Since Junglers, Supports, and Mid tend to roam and participate in more fights, we expect higher participation values from them.
 Conversely, we expect Top and Bottom to have lower participation values, since Top laners tend to be more isolated and Bottom laners tend to focus on their own lane for most of early and mid game.
+  - This would help us differentiate between Top and Bot from and other players.
 - **xptogoldat10**: Calculated as `xpat10 / goldat10`, we created this feature to measure lane efficiency by comparing experience to gold earned at the 10-minute mark.
-We came up with this feature because Mid laners typically earn more XP per unit of gold due to faster leveling in solo lanes, making this a useful feature to help distinguish Mid from Bottom, a problem we saw in our baseline model.
+We came up with this feature because Mid laners typically earn more XP per unit of gold due to faster leveling in solo lanes.
+  - This would be a potentially useful feature to help distinguish Mid from Bottom, one of the largest problems we saw in our baseline model.

 ### Model Selection and Hyperparameters

+- While choosing what model to utilize for our final model, we tested several methods to see what yielded the highest accuracy score.

 ```python
 Model: Decision Tree